 WARRANTY.
 Entrants warrant they have created the entry they are submitting, that they own all rights to it, that all intellectual property, including copyright, in the entry is wholly original to the entrant and remains solely and exclusively with the entrant, and that the entry shall not violate any laws of any country and shall not infringe any other party’s copyright, trademark or other rights.
 Entrants will indemnify and hold the Montreal Prize and its directors, officers, and employees harmless from and against any and all loss, damage, costs and other expense arising out of claims, whatever their nature, resulting directly or indirectly from breach of this warranty.

 Copyright.
 Copyright remains with the authors.
-By submitting an entry, the Entrant grants worldwide licences to the Montreal Prize for the following, in the case that the entry is selected for publication: (i) The right to publish the entry in one or both of the Montreal Prize anthologies: the Montreal Prize Longlist Anthology and the Montreal Prize Global Anthology. (ii) Exclusive right to record with any existing technology, or any technology that is created, and to broadcast and commercialize the public readings of any published entries or excerpts of those on any media, Internet sites and multiplatform, for one (1) year beginning at the date that the Entrant confirms notification of selection for publication. (iii) The right to insert a hyperlink to the Montreal Prize website where the entries will be stored.
+By submitting an entry, the Entrant grants worldwide licences to the Montreal Prize for the following, in the case that the entry is selected for publication: (i) The right to publish the entry online as part of the shortlist and (if so selected) in print in the Montreal Prize Global Poetry Anthology. (ii) Non-exclusive right to record with any existing technology, or any technology that is created, and to broadcast and commercialize the public readings of any published entries or excerpts of those on any media, Internet sites and multiplatform, for one (1) year beginning at the date that the Entrant confirms notification of selection for publication. (iii) The right to insert a hyperlink to the Montreal Prize website where the entries will be stored.

 Reprint.
-For any entry that is published in both or either of the Montreal Prize anthologies and/or online, any requests for permission to reprint or photocopy an Entrant’s work shall be referred to the Entrant.
+For any entry that is published online as part of the shortlist and in the Montreal Prize anthology, any requests for permission to reprint or photocopy an Entrant’s work shall be referred to the Entrant.

 Selection by Editors.
 All entries will be selected and judged anonymously.
 Each entry will be randomly allocated to an editor, who will select from his or her allocated entries a number of entries for the anthologies.